evilwindowdog/itunesfs/README.md

 ###Organise your folders

-Your files have to be organised under a root folder and organised as shown in the "example" app, which is included in the package.
+Your files have to be under a root folder and organised as shown in the "example" app, which is included in the package.
 Note that all files should be encoded using **UTF-8**.

 .![file hierarchy](http://raw.github.com/evilwindowdog/itunesfs/master/README_FILE_HIERARCHY.png)